-Insured physician services received outside Canada are paid at the lesser of the amount claimed, or the rate an Alberta physician would be paid for that service or the most similar service.
+Insured physician services received outside Canada are paid at the lesser of the amount claimed or the rate an Alberta physician is paid for that service.

 - The services and rates paid to Alberta physicians are listed in the Schedule of Medical Benefits

 The rate for in-patient hospital services is $100 (Canadian) per day, not including the day of discharge.
 The rate for outpatient services is $50 (Canadian) per day, with a limit of one visit per day.
 These hospital-services rates are the maximum that is reimbursed for all services provided to a patient, such as room and board, nursing, laboratory and X-ray services, medical supplies, and prescription drugs.